 If you panicked at the idea of even attempting CPR on a dog, maybe you should brush up your skills.

-The Safe Dog Handbook or Dog First Aid from the American Red Cross would be a great place to start.
-You should keep these handy for quick reference, as well.
+The Safe Dog Handbook would be a great place to start.
+You should keep a guide handy for quick reference, as well.
 If there’s an emergency and Google isn’t an option, you’ll be glad you have a hard copy.

 What would you include in your doggy first-aid kit?
 Are there any essentials we missed?
 Let us know in the comments below!